 - How will I know if a treatment is not working?

-- What are some of the milestones I can look for in my treatment?
+- What are some of the milestones I can look for

 - What are side effects I should call you about?